AdobeDocs/campaign-standard.de-DE/help/sending/using/understanding-delivery-failures.md

 >
 >**Der Parameter**[!UICONTROL  Versandlaufzeit ]**in Ihren Campaign-Sendungen wird jetzt nur verwendet, wenn er 3,5 Tage oder weniger beträgt.** Wenn Sie einen Wert von mehr als 3,5 Tagen definieren, wird dieser nicht berücksichtigt.

-Wenn Sie beispielsweise möchten, dass weitere Zustellversuche für einen Versand nach einem Tag anhalten, können Sie die Dauer des Versands auf **1d** festlegen und die Meldungen in der Warteschlange zum Wiederholen werden nach einem Tag entfernt.
+Wenn Sie beispielsweise möchten, dass weitere Zustellversuche für einen Versand nach einem Tag gestoppt werden, können Sie die Versandlaufzeit mit **1d** festlegen.
+Die Nachrichten in der Wiederholungswarteschlange werden daraufhin nach einem Tag entfernt.

 <!--For example, if you want retries for a delivery to stop after one day, you can set the delivery duration to **1d**, and the Enhanced MTA will honor that setting by removing messages in the retry queue after one day.-->

 >[!NOTE]
 >
->Sobald sich eine Nachricht seit maximal 3,5 Tagen in der Warteschlange für Wiederholungen befindet und die Bereitstellung fehlgeschlagen ist, wird sie mit einem Timeout beendet und ihr Status wird auf <!--from **[!UICONTROL Sent]**--> in **[!UICONTROL Fehlgeschlagen]** in den [Versandlogs](../../sending/using/monitoring-a-delivery.md#delivery-logs) aktualisiert.
+>Nachdem eine Nachricht maximal 3,5 Tage lang in der Wiederholungswarteschlange war und nicht gesendet werden konnte, wird sie mit einer Zeitüberschreitung beendet.
+Ihr Status wird <!--from **[!UICONTROL Sent]**--> in **[!UICONTROL Fehlgeschlagen]** geändert (in den [Versandlogs](../../sending/using/monitoring-a-delivery.md#delivery-logs)).

 <!--The default configuration allows five retries at one-hour intervals, followed by one retry per day for four days.
 The number of retries can be changed globally (contact your Adobe technical administrator) or for each delivery or delivery template (see [this section](../../administration/using/configuring-email-channel.md#sending-parameters)).-->